sezanzeb/input-remapper/readme/macros.md

 between key-down, key-up and at the end.
 See [usage.md](usage.md#configuration-files) for more info.

+Macros are written into the same text field, that would usually contain the output symbol.

 Bear in mind that anti-cheat software might detect macros in games.

 ### key